 This paper details, through the use of recent examples, ten different ways businesses can benefit from patents other than by practising them.

-globalpatentsystems frandlicensing enforcement
+frandlicensing

 This study analyses how a change in the patent system towards abolishing patent protection for computer-implemented inventions would affect the international competitiveness of German and European firms.